VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 To use migration tool please specify the InfluxDB address `--influx-addr`, the database `--influx-database` and VictoriaMetrics address `--vm-addr`.
-Flag `--vm-addr` for single-node VM is usually equal to `--httpListenAddr`, and for cluster version is equal to `--httpListenAddr` flag of VMInsert component.
+Flag `--vm-addr` for single-node VM is usually equal to `--httpListenAddr`, and for cluster version is equal to `--httpListenAddr` flag of vminsert component.
 Please note, that vmctl performs initial readiness check for the given address by checking `/health` endpoint.
 For cluster version it is additionally required to specify the `--vm-account-id` flag.
 See more details for cluster version [here](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/cluster).